These 11 budgeting tips will show you how to drastically cut household expenses and reduce your spending.

 I also found that by cutting my cable subscription and lowering my TV consumption, I had a lot more time to spend with my family.
 Plus, I had more hours to put into making money!

 As part of my commitment to becoming debt-free, I did decide to cancel my gym membership.

 I believe staying fit & active is super important, and love working out in the gym; which meant this was a big sacrifice for me.

 But, by cutting my gym expenses, I was able to save $600 per year!

 Luckily, I found alternative ways to work out for free:

 Work Out From Home

-I did a quick YouTube search, and I found hundreds of exercise and workout routines I could follow from my living room.
+I did a quick YouTube search, and I found hundreds of exercises and workout routines I could follow from my living room.
 I found some workouts to be even more intense than working out in the gym!

 Take Long Walks & Hikes

 Walking is an excellent form of exercise and steady-state cardio.
 I absolutely love walking, and it’s such a simple, yet effective way to keep fit and healthy.